hashicorp/terraform-website/content/source/docs/plugin/framework/diagnostics.html.md

 should only append to Diagnostics slices and never replace or remove information from them.

-The next section will detail the properties and typical behaviors of diagnostics, while the final section will outline the typical methods for working with diagnostics, using functionality from the available [`diag` package](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/diag).
+The next section will detail the concepts and typical behaviors of diagnostics, while the final section will outline the typical methods for working with diagnostics, using functionality from the available [`diag` package](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/diag).

-## Diagnostic Properties
+## Diagnostic Concepts

 ### Severity

-Required

 `Severity` specifies whether the diagnostic is an error or a warning.

 - An **error** will be displayed to the practitioner and halt Terraform's execution, not continuing to apply changes to later resources in the graph.